Ocean sunfish

-The ocean sunfish (Mola mola), also known as the common mola, is one of the largest bony fish in the world.
-It is the type species of the genus Mola, and one of three extant species in the family Molidae.
+The ocean sunfish (Mola mola), also known as the common mola, is one of the largest ray-finned fish in the world.
+It is the type species of the genus Mola, and one of five extant species in the family Molidae.
 It was formerly misidentified as the heaviest bony fish, which is actually a different and closely related species of sunfish, Mola alexandrini.
 Adults typically weigh between 247 and 1000 kg.
 It is native to tropical and temperate waters around the world.
 It resembles a fish head without a tail, and its main body is flattened laterally.
-Sunfish can be as tall as they are long (about 5.9 ft) when their dorsal and ventral fins are extended.
+Sunfish can be as tall as they are long, between 175 and 180 cm, when their dorsal and ventral fins are extended.

-Many areas of sunfish biology remain poorly understood, and various research efforts are underway, including aerial surveys of populations, satellite surveillance using pop-off satellite tags, genetic analysis of tissue samples, and collection of amateur sighting data.
+Many areas of sunfish biology remain poorly understood, including mating practices and spawning locations, early life stages, movement and migration patterns, population structure and status, diet and trophic ecology, and post-release survival rates.
+Various research efforts are underway, including aerial surveys of populations, satellite surveillance using pop-off satellite tags, genetic analysis of tissue samples, and collection of amateur sighting data.

-Adult sunfish are vulnerable to few natural predators, but sea lions, killer whales, and sharks will consume them.
+Adult sunfish are vulnerable to few natural predators, but sea lions, orcas, and sharks will consume them.
 Sunfish are considered a delicacy in some parts of the world, including Japan, Korea, and Taiwan.
 In the European Union, regulations ban the sale of fish and fishery products derived from the family Molidae.
 Sunfish are frequently caught in gillnets.

 Naming

 The ocean sunfish is one of the largest bony fish.
-It has a flattened body and is as tall as it is long (about 5.9 ft.).
+It has a flattened body and is as tall as it is long (about 6 ft.).

 Its common English name, sunfish, refers to the animal's habit of sunbathing at the surface of the sea.
 Its common names in Catalan, Dutch, French, German, Greek, Hungarian, Italian, Norwegian, Portuguese, Russian, Spanish, and Ukrainian (peix lluna, maanvis, Poisson lune, Mondfisch, φεγγαρόψαρο, holdhal, Pesce luna, månefisk, peixe lua, рыба-луна, pez luna, and риба-місяць, respectively) mean "moon fish", in reference to its rounded shape.
 In German, the fish is also known as Schwimmender Kopf, or "swimming head".
 In Polish, it is named samogłów, meaning "head alone" or "only head", because it has no true tail.
 In Swedish and Danish it is known as klumpfisk, in Dutch klompvis, in Finnish möhkäkala, all of which mean "lump fish".
-The Chinese translation of its academic name is 翻車魚 (fān chē yú), meaning "toppled wheel fish".
+The Chinese translation of its academic name is 翻車魚 (fān chē yú), meaning "overturned car fish".
 Many of the sunfish's various names allude to its flattened shape.